Session State Caching

 <id>gemfire-release-repo</id>

-<name>Pivotal GemFire Release Repository</name>
+<name>Broadcom GemFire Release Repository</name>

 </repository>

-2. Add your Pivotal Commercial Maven Repository credentials.
+2. Add your Broadcom Maven Repository credentials.

 Gradle